 - Common Reliability Data (Section 2) Miles per 3 Minute Delay, Miles per Trust Incident (MTIN) and Delays per Incident (DPI). - Management for Improvement (Section 3) principles, methods and examples to motivate sustained improvement, including Day-to-Day; Monitoring and Feedback; Change Management; Risk Evaluation. - Seasonal Management (Section 4) maximising the level and consistency of fleet performance during seasonal variances by operations and engineering working together to produce robust and effective management plans.
 This section is intended to promote a structured approach to seasonal planning and operations. - Train Preparation (Section 5) this section places emphasis on the plan, do, review process to ensure fleet safety, reliability and presentation. - Delivering the Service (Section 6) engineering, operations and planning understanding each other and pulling together: depot planning and train planning (e.g. Rules of the Depot); faults and failures (e.g. 2-way communications); measures of fleet performance.
-Working together on seasonal preparedness is vital. - The Depot (Section 7) the key frontline resources of fleet maintainers: depots (design, capacity and capability), their management and staffing, including motivation, training, skills development and competence assessment; the High Performing Depot Specification. - On-Depot Fault Finding (Section 8) this section explores good practice for on-depot fault finding, especially around No Fault Found; also, the best procedure for establishing robust fault finding. - The Vehicles (Section 9) the core activities of fleet maintainers: collecting and using data (Failure Mode Analysis, condition monitoring, analysing trends); managing repeat defects, deferred work and configuration control; developing the maintenance regime; understanding availability. - Managing Ageing Rolling Stock (Section 10) The purpose of this section is to increase awareness and knowledge of the factors to consider when identifying and managing ageing rolling stock and how to mitigate the impacts to avoid significant reliability and performance reduction. - Electrical and Electronic Overhaul (Section 11) This section covers the key areas to consider regarding electrical & electronic overhaul: Planning, Sharing information and Technical investigation - The Infrastructure (Section 12) how to manage engineering interfaces between vehicles and infrastructure (relationships, preventing problems). - Managing Fleet Incidents (Section 13) incidents on the railway will impact the whole system, usually measured in train delay minutes.
-This section includes guidance on how fleet incident management is best implemented. - Supply Chain (Section 14) having the right parts when and where required (spares holding, floats, measures, link to risk, change control, obsolescence, forecasting) and improving the quality of the parts through effective closed-loop relationships. - New Train Procurement (Section 15) how to buy a new train fleet for best 'out-of-the-box' service performance, risks associated with whole fleet behaviour following introduction. - No Fault Found (16) focuses on rolling stock component warranty claims where the supplier cannot find a fault with the returned component.
+Working together on seasonal preparedness is vital. - The Depot (Section 7) the key frontline resources of fleet maintainers: depots (design, capacity and capability), their management and staffing, including motivation, training, skills development and competence assessment; the High Performing Depot Specification. - On-Depot Fault Finding (Section 8) this section explores good practice for on-depot fault finding, especially around No Fault Found; also, the best procedure for establishing robust fault finding. - The Vehicles (Section 9) the core activities of fleet maintainers: collecting and using data (Failure Mode Analysis, condition monitoring, analysing trends); managing repeat defects, deferred work and configuration control; developing the maintenance regime; understanding availability. - Managing Ageing Rolling Stock (Section 10) The purpose of this section is to increase awareness and knowledge of the factors to consider when identifying and managing ageing rolling stock and how to mitigate the impacts to avoid significant reliability and performance reduction. - The Infrastructure (Section 11) how to manage engineering interfaces between vehicles and infrastructure (relationships, preventing problems). - Managing Fleet Incidents (Section 12) incidents on the railway will impact the whole system, usually measured in train delay minutes.
+This section includes guidance on how fleet incident management is best implemented. - Supply Chain (Section 13) having the right parts when and where required (spares holding, floats, measures, link to risk, change control, obsolescence, forecasting) and improving the quality of the parts through effective closed-loop relationships. - New Train Procurement (Section 14) how to buy a new train fleet for best 'out-of-the-box' service performance, risks associated with whole fleet behaviour following introduction. - No Fault Found (15) focuses on rolling stock component warranty claims where the supplier cannot find a fault with the returned component. - ROSCOs (Section 16) how ROSCOs can facilitate reliability improvement throughout vehicle lives, including fleet management plans; user groups and common issues; optimising for duty cycles.

-- ROSCOs (Section 17) how ROSCOs can facilitate reliability improvement throughout vehicle lives, including fleet management plans; user groups and common issues; optimising for duty cycles. - Overhaul Management (Section 18) there is a recognised risk that a vehicle re-entering service post-overhaul suffers from a reduction in reliability; this section aims to address the issues which cause a fleet's reliability to decline. - Outsourced Maintenance (Section 19) best practice in TOCs managing outsourced maintenance, connection to training and development of 'in-house' skills and competences (principles are also relevant to TOCs which do most of their work in-house). - Business Continuity Management (Section 20) how any business can prepare and implement the strategic and tactical capability of the organisation to plan for and respond to incidents and business disruptions in order to continue business operations at an acceptable pre-defined level
+- Overhaul Management (Section 17) there is a recognised risk that a vehicle re-entering service post-overhaul suffers from a reduction in reliability; this section aims to address the issues which cause a fleet's reliability to decline. - Outsourced Maintenance (Section 18) best practice in TOCs managing outsourced maintenance, connection to training and development of 'in-house' skills and competences (principles are also relevant to TOCs which do most of their work in-house).

+Business Continuity Management (Section 19) - how any business can prepare and implement the strategic and tactical capability of the organisation to plan for and respond to incidents and business disruptions in order to continue business operations at an acceptable pre-defined level